findmypast/vaultex/README.md

 ## Releasing

-To release you need ot bump the version and add some changes to the change log, you can do this with:
+To release you need to bump the version and add some changes to the change log, you can do this with:

 ```
 mix eliver.bump